craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Magical Items of Note.md

 	Source: Ty'kyta (TL-G contained, confimed deceased)
 	Last Known Keeper: See Entry Desciption.

-	Entry Description: GME-012 is to be stored within Vault 0's Warm Storage sector in a 10'x8'x1' darksteel closet that has been fitted with
+	Entry Description: GME-012 is to be stored within Vault 0's Warm Storage sector in a 10'x8'x1' darksteel closet that has been fitted with six equidistant pairs of display rods.
+Each GME-012 instance is to be placed in one of these six 'holding spaces' within the closet.

+		GME-012 is a set of 6 unique daggers, where each of the GME-012 instances (GME-012-1 through ) have their own apperance and proporties.
 ```

 ###### Primalloy Scalemail